AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

    - For example, if you add a layer and keep it at its default xy position of 0,0, Dynamic Media Classic will not expose a **Position** property.
 To fix, move the layer at least one pixel.
 Now Dynamic Media Classic will expose **Position** as a property you can parameterize.
    - To add a parameter to the show/hide property (which turns the layer on and off ), click the **Show** or **Hide Layer** icon to toggle the layer off (you can turn it back on afterwards if you want).
 Dynamic Media Classic will now expose a **Hide** property that can be parameterized.

-1. Rename the default parameter names to something that will be easier to identify in the URL.
+1. Rename the default parameter names to something that is easier to identify in the URL.
 For example, if you want to add a parameter to change the banner layer on top of an image, change the default name of "layer_2_src" to"banner."
 1. Press **Close** to exit the Parameters screen.
 1. Repeat this process for other layers by clicking the **Parameters** button and adding and renaming parameters.
 1. Save your changes when done.